Surface Charge Relaxation Controls the Lifetime of Out-of-Equilibrium Colloidal Crystals: Results and discussion

 The second factor contributing to the stability of the crystal is the formation of an intermediate layer between the dense crystallite and the surrounding dilute fluid phase.
 When the charging dynamics is fast, i.e. small $\tau$, particles at the surface of the crystallite quickly become more repulsive due to their lower local density.
 As a result, they experience strong outward repulsive forces that rapidly drive them away from the crystal center.
 In contrast, when the charging dynamics is slower, i.e. larger $\tau$, surface particles do not immediately adjust to the reduced local density.
 Instead, they diffuse more gradually away from the crystallite, forming a dense, fluid-like layer.
 Although these particles have a lower local density than those inside the crystallite, their increased repulsion still plays a stabilizing role.
-This intermediate fluid layer acts as a barrier, exerting a counteracting force that resists further expansion of the crystal and thus enhances the stability and thereby the lifetime of the crystal.

-The effects of increased stability of the crystal are shown in Fig. \ref{fig:snaps_tau2}.
+This intermediate fluid layer acts as a barrier, exerting a counteracting force that resists further expansion of the crystal and thus enhances the stability and thereby the lifetime of the crystal. { The strong repulsions in the intermediate fluid layer delay the breakup of the crystal, which ultimately melts due to weaker repulsions between colloids inside the crystal.} { Note that this effect strongly depends on the long screening length $\kappa^{-1}$ (resulting from the low ionic strength in the experiment), since the repulsions in the dilute regions need to be long-ranged in order to stabilise the crystal.} The effects of increased stability of the crystal are shown in Fig. \ref{fig:snaps_tau2}.
 At $\tau = 0.04 \tau_d$, the crystal has completely dissolved by $t = 40 \tau_d$.
 In contrast, at $\tau = 4\tau_d$, crystalline regions remain visible at the same time point.
 The stabilizing fluid layer surrounding the crystal is also clearly visible in this figure.